dan-velez/binarylogic/notes/notes-Spring.md

 * **Authentication** - Proving user/client is who they claim to be.
 * **Authorization** - Ensuring the authenticated individual has proper access.

+## 04/22/24 ##
+* **JWT** -> Server responds w/ cookie.
+JWT remembers user and what level of authorization they have.
+Dont need login everytime make a request.
+  Constructed differently in every situation.
+What info goes into JWT is different everytime.
+Use instructions on CarShow project.